Fiori-Tracker/fioritracker.github.io/docs/inst/step-1.md

 Unzip the cofile and data files, and place them in the respective folder on your application server.

 ## 3 Perform the import
-Using the transaction **STMS** import the transport to your system.
-Please specify the target client as the transports contain client specific configuration like Authorization Roles.
+Using SAP Gui transaction **STMS** import the transport to your system.

+  - Please specify the target client as the transports contain client specific configuration like Authorization Roles.
+  - Please mark the option "Overwrite originals" and "Ignore Invalid Component Version"

 Recommended order: